SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 ##### B

 Given that RET is a positive regulator, MEN2 mutations would most likely cause a gain of function.
 The RET protein would be more prone to signaling for cell progression, pushing cell division forward before everything is necessarily ready.
-This would increase the likelyhood of
+This would increase the likelihood of cancer.